Andrew-code2020/MS2/README.md

 - Internal links to different parts of the Holiday in Ireland website
 - External links that open a new to different platforms such as social media, the Government of Ireland website.
 The social media accounts are linked to the developers social media accounts to demonstrate the skill of adding external links
 - Header - Contains our Alert Bar (where appropriate) and Navbar
 - Easy navigation - The Navbar at the top of each page is similar to conventional navbars allowing the user an intuitive experience on a perhaps unfamiliar website.
 We maintained this navbar across each page for ease of navigation.
 The navbar collapses on mobile devices to a single cog wheel.
-The navbar also includes a current class in yellow so the user knows what page they are on with one look.
+The navbar also includes a current class in golden rod yellow so the user knows what page they are on with one look.
 - Alert Bar - Appears only in the FAQ section and gives a direct link to the government of Ireland COVID-19 travel advice page for the benefit of users as they may need this information when planning a holiday in Ireland.
 - Footer - Linked to some pages we used to develop the website and conatins direct links to the developers Social Media platforms.
 Holiday in Ireland Social Media specific to this site does not exist but is in future plans
 - Section - The middle section content changes on each page and gives basic information on aspect of the Holiday in Ireland site.